Nondestructive testing in analytical chemistry

 In slicing, or x-ray sheet microscopy, the excitation of the sample is realized with a thin sheet-beam and the detection with the CXC.
 The stepwise movement of the sample allows getting the element distribution for each layer with one measurement.
 These layers can be combined to a full 3D data set for each element afterwards.
 Since the information is collected layer per layer, there is no need to apply reconstruction techniques, which can be the reason for artifacts in the results.

 4) EXAFS and XANES.
 The acquisition of the energy-dependent absorption spectra on selected position at the sample is possible in fluorescence and absorption mode.
+Time resolved experiments are possible down to second range.

 5) Computer Tomographie